-- In a second bowl, beat the sugar and coconut oil until well incorporated.
-Add the molasses and mix again.
-Beat in the eggs, mixing well after each egg.
+- In a second bowl, beat ¾ cup sugar and ⅓ cup coconut oil until well incorporated.
+Add 2 Tablespoons molasses and mix again.
+Beat in 2 eggs, mixing well after each egg.

-- In a blender or food-processor, add the cottage cheese and milk.
+- In a blender or food-processor, add ½ cup cottage cheese and ¼ cup milk.
 Pulse just a few times to cream the cheese.
 (If you don't have a blender/processor, or if you just don't want to get it dirty, place the cottage cheese and milk in a bowl and using a fork, break up the cheese and stir together with the milk.
 It doesn't need to be totally smooth.)
-Add the cheese and milk mixture to your wet ingredients, along with the lemon zest and lemon juice.
+Add the cheese and milk mixture to your wet ingredients, along with 1 teaspoon lemon zest and 1 ½ teaspoons lemon juice.
 Mix well.

 - Add dry ingredients a little at a time and mix about 30 seconds.